OndraJanko/frontend-seating-case-study/COMMENTS.md

-Documentation, comments and other information about the project

 ## Used Technologies

-- Next.js
+Next.js
-- React
+React
-- TypeScript
+TypeScript
-- Tailwind CSS
+Tailwind CSS
-- Zod
+Zod
-- Tanstack Query
+Tanstack Query
-- Axios
+Axios
-- Redux
+Redux
-- Shadcn/ui
+Shadcn/ui
-- React Hook Form
+React Hook Form

 ## User Auth

-I chose local storage for user sessions to keep the project simple and focused on frontend development, avoiding unnecessary backend complexity.
+Utilized local storage for user sessions to keep the project simple and focused on frontend development.

 ## API Calls

-I used Axios to make API calls to the backend and utilized Zod to validate the data sent to the backend.
+Used Axios for API calls and Zod for data validation.

 ## Seat Map

-I used the useZoom hook from the @/hooks/useZoom.ts file to manage the zoom level of the seat map.
-The handleZoomIn, handleZoomOut, and handleResetZoom functions update the zoom level based on user interactions with the seat map.
+Implemented the useZoom hook to manage zoom levels with handleZoomIn, handleZoomOut, and handleResetZoom functions for user interactions.

 ## Prefetching

-In this project, I used ReactQuery's prefetching capabilities to fetch data on the server side before rendering components.
+Leveraged ReactQuery's prefetching for server-side data fetching before rendering components.

+## State Management

+Used Redux for managing Cart and User state, and Tanstack Query for Event and Seat data.

+## Skeletons

+Implemented Skeleton components for loading states to enhance the user experience during data fetching.

+## Tailwind CSS

+Styled the app using Tailwind CSS for a consistent look and feel.

+## Next.js

+Built the app with Next.js for server-side rendering (SSR) to improve initial load times and user experience.

+## Tanstack Query

+Used Tanstack Query for data fetching and state management, ensuring efficient updates when new data is received.

+## Shadcn/ui

+Created UI components with Shadcn/ui for a consistent and easy-to-use design across the app.